DeePC-Hunt: Data-enabled Predictive Control Hyperparameter Tuning via Differentiable Optimization: Numerical Simulation: landing a VTVL vehicle

 We evaluate control performance using two metrics: (i) the realized cost, measured as the total system cost incurred over \(N_\pi\) time steps taken by policy \(\pi\) to land the VTVL vehicle, and (ii) the empirical success rate across \(k = 50\) initial states uniformly sampled from a predefined range \((x, y) \in X_s \times Y_s\).
 The success rate represents the percentage of successful landings from these initial conditions.
 Results for MPC and DeePC-Hunt policies are summarized in Table \ref{tab:deepc_results}.

-DeePC-Hunt significantly outperforms MPC in success rate, especially under model inaccuracies.
+For the sake of a fair comparison, we note that both DeePC-Hunt and MPC leverage approximate linear models, but their training pipelines differ: DeePC-Hunt relies on the system dynamics \eqref{eq:model_approximate} for optimizing $\lambda$, while MPC uses a fixed linearization of \eqref{eq:model_approximate}.
+Despite this asymmetry, DeePC-Hunt yields robust closed-loop performance and significantly outperforms MPC in success rate in the presence of model inaccuracies.
 However, a trade-off emerges as MPC exhibits lower closed-loop costs upon successful landings.
-This discrepancy primarily arises from the impact of regularization parameters on the cost function in \eqref{eq:DeePC}, prioritizing regularization $(g,\sigma_y)$ over progress towards the setpoint $\wr$.
-Employing model B with DeePC-Hunt yields significantly improved performance over direct MPC use.
+This discrepancy primarily arises from the impact of regularization on the cost function in \eqref{eq:DeePC}, prioritizing regularization $(g,\sigma_y)$ over progress towards the setpoint $\wr$.
+Employing model B with DeePC-Hunt yields significantly improved performance over direct MPC.